Tommytinny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints the result of POWER divided by DIVIDE, followed by a new line.

     POWER and DIVIDE are environment variables
+# File: 10-love_exponent_breath
+This script displays the result of BREATH to the power LOVE

+    BREATH and LOVE are environment variables
+    The script should display the result, followed by a new line